-The LFS is a monthly household survey of a sample of individuals who are representative of the civilian, non-institutionalised population 15 years of age or older in Canada's ten provinces.
-Specifically excluded from the survey's coverage are residents of the Yukon1, Northwest Territories and Nunavut, persons living on Indian Reserves, full-time members of the Canadian Armed Forces and inmates of institutions.
-These groups together represent an exclusion of approximately 2% of the population aged 15 or over.
+The LFS is a monthly household survey of a sample of individuals who are representative of the civilian, non-institutionalized population 15 years of age or older.
+It is conducted nationwide, in both the provinces and the territories.
+Excluded from the survey's coverage are: persons living on reserves and other Aboriginal settlements in the provinces; full-time members of the Canadian Armed Forces and the institutionalized population.
+These groups together represent an exclusion of approximately 2% of the population aged 15 and over.